 Pro Tip: Every cup of self-rising flour contains 1 1/2 teaspoons baking powder and 1/4 teaspoon salt.

-What ingredients are needed to make self-rising flour biscuits?
+What ingredients are needed to make this 3 ingredient biscuit recipe?

 This is what I love, love, like make sure you have some on hand in the freezer for me at all times kind of love about these biscuits.
 Three ingredients.
 Oh wait you knew that from the title.
 But it’s seriously worth repeating.
 Because it’s amazing.
 These are amazing.
 Did I mention I love these?